Secure chat systems

 Keet only shares end-to-end encrypted data between participants in your calls.
 Without middlemen, third-parties, or servers, there’s nobody left who can snoop or leak data.

-Group communications are nice to have if you have more than one friend.
-Dissent is one open-source attempt to provide that with good academic credentials.
-No released products, though, and I suspect this project is dead
+Group communications are nice to have if we have more than one friend.
+Dissent is an open-source project that tries to provide that and has solid academic credentials.
+There are no released products yet, though, and I suspect this project is dead.

 Dissent’s technical approach differs in two fundamental ways from the traditional relay-based approaches used by systems such as Tor: